zThundy/CS2-Server-on-ARM/README.md

 If you expect me to write a serious guide, you are wrong.<br>
 Don't care what you think, never will 😁.

+## Tested on
+So far I have tested this on:
+- Oracle cloud ARM machine *free tier* (I'm broke)
+- Raspberry Pi 5

 ## Basic info and shit you need
 - Linux machine from [Oracle Cloud](https://www.oracle.com/it/cloud/sign-in.html?intcmp=OcomFreeTier) *free tier*
 - OS is Ubuntu 22.04.5 since I'm a **basic bitch** ![Neofetch](./images/neofetch.png)